Mean convergence of entire interpolations in weighted space: Introduction

-We denote by $\mc{T}_B$ the set of zeros of $ B$.
-These are necessarily real by \eqref{HB-ineq} and we will use them as our interpolation nodes.
-The phase $\varphi$ is defined by the condition $e^{i\varphi(x)} E(x) \in\R$ for all real $x$ ($\varphi$ is uniquely defined modulo a constant of the form $\pi k$ for $k\in\Z$).
-The assumption that $E$ has no real zeros implies that $\varphi$ can be chosen so that it has an analytic continuation to a set containing the real line.
-Define the formal series
+We write $E(z)=A(z)-iB(z)$, where $A$ and $B$ are entire functions that are real-valued for real $z$.
+We denote by $\mc{Z}_B$ the set of real zeros of $ B$ ($B$ has only real simple zeros by \eqref{HB-ineq} and we will use them as our interpolation nodes).
+The phase $\varphi$ is defined by the condition $e^{i\varphi(x)} E(x) \in\R$ for all real $x$.
+The assumption that $E$ has no real zeros implies that $\varphi$ can be chosen so that it has an analytic continuation to an open set containing the real line and is strictly increasing on $\R$ (see Section \ref{modelspace-Section}).